saltyorg/docs/docs/sandbox/basics.md

 Note: If you just want to install a container into the Saltbox system without creating a role, see [this article](../advanced/your-own-containers.md).

-That work will also help you determine what you will need to do in a Community role, so starting there would not be wasted effort.
+That work will also help you determine what you will need to do in a role, so starting there would not be wasted effort.

-If you want to create a Community role to allow others to install your role, keep reading.
+If you want to create a role to allow others to install your role, keep reading.

 #### Editing an existing role:

 If you want to make a change to an existing role [for example, changing the docker image it uses], you don't have [or want to] to create a new role.
-You make changes like this for either core or community roles using the [inventory system](../saltbox/inventory/index.md)
+You make changes like this for either core or sandbox roles using the [inventory system](../saltbox/inventory/index.md)

 #### Preparatory work: